easy-chef/easy-chef.github.io/index.md

 * Three primary collections (Profiles, Recipes, Vendors) as well as two "join" Collections (ProfilesRecipes, VendorItems) that implement many-to-many relationships between them.
-* Top-level index pages (Profiles, Recipes, Vendors) that will manipulate the collections above.
+* Top-level index pages that will manipulate the collections above.
 * Authentication system using the Meteor accounts package to verify the credentials of who logs-in to the system.
-* Notification system that connects with the VendorItems and ProfilesRecipes collection to notify when items are on sale or when a user has used an ingredient in their recipe.
+* Notification system that connects with the collections to notify when items are on sale or when a user has used an ingredient in their recipe.
-* Rating system to rate student posted recipes and quality of items posted by recipes.
+* Rating system (5 stars) to rate user posted recipes and quality of ingredients posted by vendors.
 * Map of the UH campus community to allow students to find ingredients posted by vendors and see if a certain vendor item is available at a certain location (ex.
 Foodland @ Ala Moana).

 ## Deployment